City-of-Vantaa-SmartLab/Mobiilinutakortti/admin-frontend/README.md

     * since the default port react app runs locally *(3000)* is taken by backend, you can set a new port for admin-frontend to run in package.json. `"start": " PORT=3002 react-scripts start"`
 3. Run `npm run start` - and you'll see admin-frontend running at [http://localhost:3002](http://localhost:3002)

-## Creating an admin user
+## Creating a youth worker user

-The application needs at least one admin user to work properly.
+The application needs at least one youth worker user to work properly.
 See the generic README.md at the root of the repository *(../README.md)* on instructions how to create one.

 ## Environment variables / secrets